 The Burbank Airport opened in 1930 as United Airport in the northwestern corner of the city, and has changed names several times since.
 It became the Burbank-Glendale-Pasadena Airport in 1978 after Lockheed sold it to the three California cities for $51 million.
 In December, 2003, it was renamed for Bob Hope, the comedian and actor who lived nearby in Toluca Lake.

-Amtrak does not provide ticketing or baggage services at the unstaffed Burbank station, which is served by 10 daily trains.
-The Pacific Surfliner is primarily financed and operated in partnership with the California Department of Transportation.
+Amtrak does not provide ticketing or baggage services at the Burbank station.
+The Pacific Surfliner service is primarily financed through funds made available by the State of California, Department of Transportation, and is managed by the LOSSAN Joint Powers Authority.